ilios/user-guide/instructor-groups/add-instructor-group.md

 <figure>
     <img src="../images/instructor_groups_all_images/enter_name.png"
-    alt="Enter Name">
+    alt="enter name">
     <figcaption>
-        <p>add instructor group</p>
+        <p>enter name</p>
     </figcaption>
 </figure>

 The new instructor group gets added as shown above.
 A confirmation link is provided.
-This can be used to load up the new Instructor Group with Instructors or to change its name.
-The Instructor Group is also available by performing a search for its title.
-It appears with all of the other Instructor Groups for the School as soon as the Save event is processed.
+This can be used to load up the new instructor group with instructors or to change its name.
+The instructor group is also available by performing a search for its title.
+It appears with all of the other instructor groups pertaining to the selected school as soon as the Save event is processed.

 <figure>
     <img src="../images/instructor_groups_all_images/after_save.png"
     alt="After save ...">
     <figcaption>
-        <p>new instructor group - after save</p>
+        <p>after save</p>
     </figcaption>
 </figure>